Hemodynamic Assessment of Stable, Intermediate Lesions in the Catheterization Laboratory Using FFR or iFR

 - Guzman SV, West JW.
 Cardiac effects of intracoronary arterial injections of various roentgenographic contrast media.
 Am Heart J 1959;58:597-607.

 - Johnson NP, Jeremias A, Zimmermann FM, et al. Continuum of Vasodilator Stress From Rest to Contrast Medium to Adenosine Hyperemia for Fractional Flow Reserve Assessment.
 JACC Cardiovasc Interv 2016;9:757-67.

 - Hachamovitch R, Kang X, Amanullah AM, et al. Prognostic implications of myocardial perfusion single-photon emission computed tomography in the elderly.
 Circulation 2009;120:2197-206.

-Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Chronic Angina
+Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Chronic Angina

 Keywords: Angina, Stable, Coronary Angiography, Hyperemia, Arterial Pressure, Ventricular Function, Left, Constriction, Pathologic, Coronary Artery Disease, Coronary Stenosis, Percutaneous Coronary Intervention, Venous Pressure, Atherosclerosis, Microcirculation, Echocardiography, Stress, Exercise Test, Blood Pressure, Bayes Theorem, Myocardial Ischemia, Percutaneous Coronary Intervention